Exaether/dotfiles/README.md

 ### For neovim (mainly for lsp to install)

-luarocks, rust, cargo-asm, nodejs, npm
+luarocks, rust, cargo-asm, nodejs, npm, treesitter-cli, dotnet-runtime

 ## Fonts that are not in .local/share/fonts: